johnfawzy84/kratix-training/kratix-installation-and-first-promise/finish.md

 ## What You’ve Achieved

-- **Automated Environment Setup:**
-  Your environment was provisioned with all the necessary tools, users, and permissions—no manual hassle required!

 - **Kratix Platform Installation:**
   You deployed and configured the Kratix platform on Kubernetes, including essential components like cert-manager and MinIO.